khaleeqzaman/btc-raffle/README.md

 Blockonomics is a Bitcoin Merchant account that is free for anyone to use, has no branding, does not require sending users to a 3rd party site, and is very easy to setup.

+Se your callback url to the file ipn.php from your server - no secret key is requires.

 ===============================================================================

 INSTALL INSTRUCTIONS: